Long barrow: Regional variation

+In the area of southern Spain, Portugal, southwestern France, and Brittany, the long barrows typically include large stone chambers.
 In Britain, earthen long barrows predominate across much of the southern and eastern parts of the island.

 Around 300 earthen long barrows are known from across the eastern side of Britain, from Aberdeenshire in the north down to the South Downs in the south, with two projections westward into Dorset and Galloway.
-Excavation has suggested that these earthen long barrows were likely constructed between 3800 and 3000 BCE.
+Excavation suggests that these earthen long barrows were likely constructed between 3800 and 3000 BCE.

 Another prominent regional tradition in Britain is the Cotswold-Severn Group found in the west of the island.
 These are typically chambered long barrows, and contained human bone in comparatively large quantities, averaging between 40 and 50 people in each.

 The long barrows found in the Netherlands and northern Germany also used stone in their construction where it was available.

 The examples of long barrows found in parts of Poland are also typically earthen rather than megalithic.

 Further north, in Denmark and southern Sweden, the long barrows typically used stone in their construction.

 Function

 The purpose and meaning of Early Neolithic long barrows are not known, though archaeologists can make suggestions on the basis of recurring patterns that can be observed within the tradition.
 Archaeologists have not, however, agreed upon the most likely meaning and purpose of these monuments, with various different interpretations being put forward.
-Lynch suggested that the long barrows likely had "broad religious and social roles" for the communities who built and used them, comparing them in this way to the churches of medieval and modern Europe.
+Lynch suggests that the long barrows likely had "broad religious and social roles" for the communities who built and used them, comparing them in this way to the churches of medieval and modern Europe.

 Funerary spaces

 Many of the long barrows were used as tombs in which to place the remains of deceased individuals.
-For this reason, archaeologists like Malone have referred to them as "houses of the dead".
+For this reason, archaeologists like Malone refer to them as "houses of the dead".
 Conversely, many of the long barrows do not appear to have been used as tombs; various examples that have been excavated by archaeologists have shown no evidence of having had human remains deposited there.
-The archaeologists David Lewis-Williams and David Peace, however, noted that these long barrows were more than tombs, also being "religious and social foci", suggesting that they were places where the dead were visited by the living and where people maintained relationships with the deceased.
+Lewis-Williams and Pearce, however, note that these long barrows were more than tombs, also being "religious and social foci", suggesting that they were places where the dead were visited by the living and where people maintained relationships with the deceased.